open-loopback/loopback/README.md

 **MIT**

-You’re free to use, modify, and embed `@loopback/widget` in your own projects.
+You’re free to use, modify, and embed `open-loopback` in your own projects.